PandaAwAke/DockerfilePackageManagerOptimizer/README.md

 If INPUT is a directory, all files (including subdirectories) in it will be optimized.

 Options:
-  -h            display this help message and exit
+  -h            Display this help message and exit
-  -o OUTPUT     optimized output dockerfile path, default to INPUT + SUFFIX
+  -o OUTPUT     Optimized output dockerfile path, default to INPUT + SUFFIX
-                (SUFFIX is ".optimized" by default, so this will be "INPUT.optimized" by default) If INPUT is a directory, then OUTPUT should be a directory too -s SUFFIX     set the prefix of the output file, default to ".optimized" If INPUT and OUTPUT both are directories, then SUFFIX will be ignored
+                (SUFFIX is ".optimized" by default, so this will be "INPUT.optimized" by default) If INPUT is a directory, then OUTPUT should be a directory too -s SUFFIX     Set the prefix of the output file, default to ".optimized" If INPUT and OUTPUT both are directories, then SUFFIX will be ignored -S            Show the statistics of optimizations -f FAIL_FILE  Output all dockerfiles that are failed to optimize into FAIL_FILE FAIL_FILE is './DPMO_failures.txt' by default
 ```

 ### Examples: